hikeventures/hikeventures.github.io/_posts/articles/lists/2015-04-21-overnight-backpacking-gear-list-for-spring-and-fall.markdown

 Another advantage with the large pad is that you don't need an additional pillow.
 Just take some of your clothes and use them as a pillow.

 If you are looking for a summer pad then you should have a look at the new Therm-a-Rest EvoLite.
-A list of the latest sleeping pads can be found <a href="http://www.hikeventures.com/Best-sleeping-pads//">here</a >.
+A list of the latest sleeping pads can be found <a rel="nofollow" href="http://www.hikeventures.com/Best-sleeping-pads//">here</a >.

 ## Stove and matches
 A stove is a must have on every overnight hiking trip.
 If I feel cold then I make a break and boil some tea.
 Voila, I feel warm again.
 If you have dehydrated food (e.g. the ready made food from the camping store) then you can just boil your water and pour it into the package.